 - ½ to 1 teaspoon crushed black pepper or add as per taste

-- Butter – salted, as needed. can use unsalted butter
+- Butter – salted and softened, as needed. can use unsalted butter

 - salt as required, optional